-- sec_per_row (uint, optional, default 60) Sets the size of each bucket (resolution in seconds) in the sliding window. - rows (uint, optional, default 1440) Sets the size of the sliding window i.e., 1440 rows representing 60 seconds per row is a 24 sliding hour window with 1 minute resolution. - anomaly_config (string, optional) See Anomaly Detection Module. - alert_throttle (uint, optional, default 3600) Sets the throttle for the anomaly alert, in seconds.

-• preservation_version (uint, optional, default 0) If preserve_data = true is set in the SandboxFilter configuration, then this value should be incremented every time the sec_per_row or rows configuration is changed to prevent the plugin from failing to start during data restoration.
+- sec_per_row (uint, optional, default 60) Sets the size of each bucket (resolution in seconds) in the sliding window. - rows (uint, optional, default 1440) Sets the size of the sliding window i.e., 1440 rows representing 60 seconds per row is a 24 sliding hour window with 1 minute resolution. - anomaly_config (string, optional) See sandbox_anomaly_module. - preservation_version (uint, optional, default 0) If preserve_data = true is set in the SandboxFilter configuration, then this value should be incremented every time the sec_per_row or rows configuration is changed to prevent the plugin from failing to start during data restoration.